 We are open 363 days a year and have three new exhibitions opening every four weeks.
 Throughout the year we exhibit the work of more than 100 local artists.
 Some of our initiatives include

-- headland Sculpture on the Gulf, our major biennale event and New Zealand’s leading contemporary outdoor sculpture exhibition which is set on the spectacular Matiatia coastal walkway
+- Perpetual Guardian Sculpture on the Gulf, our major biennale event and New Zealand’s leading contemporary outdoor sculpture exhibition which is set on the spectacular Matiatia coastal walkway

 - The Waiheke Art Map assists visitors to find artists’ studios and experience their work in situ.